alkem-io/excalidraw-fork/README.md

 yarn start
 ```

-### Notes
+### Developer Notes
-- For our packages, we are using the Excalidraw's released version + our customizations.
-- Our changes are in `develop` branch.
+- All our modifications are merged to `develop` branch.
-- Latest released package is also `develop` branch, we merge to develop after each of our releases.
-- `master` brach is the original code from Excalidraw as-is.
-By the time of writing this readme, is unstable and shouldn't be released to production.
+- `master` branch is the original Excalidraw's `master` branch as is.
+By the time of writing this readme, it is unstable and shouldn't be released to production.
-- Some tags are kept in the repo from versions released
+- Some tags are kept in the repo from versions released, but before version 0.18 we were not following the instructions in this Readme
-- To the released version number we add the suffix `-alkemio-X` being X the number of our release based on this same Excalidraw's releases, normally just `-alkemio-1`.
+- The version naming is as follows: vX.X.X-HHHHH-alkemio-R. Being X the original version of the Excalidraw's package, HHHHH the hash of the last commit of the applied (if any, normally we just release the Excalidraw's released commit, so this HHHHH is omitted), and R is the counter of released Alkemio packages.

 ### Upgrade procedure
 Everytime Excalidraw releases a new package, they publish it in their [GitHub/releases](https://github.com/excalidraw/excalidraw/releases) and they indicate in which commit they have based the release.
+For example release 0.18.0 is based on commit 817d8c553c3389650f8b4503984a6d4a5d2f0c11
+If we want to base our release on a later commit applied in their master branch, we also can, but we have made the agreement of appending that hash to the package name (see point before -HHHHH-)

 ```bash
   git fetch --tags upstream